secretstartups/handbook/people-group/offboarding/index.html.md

     * A couple of examples can be reviewed here: [GitLab Ltd (UK) Resignation Acknowledgement](https://docs.google.com/document/d/1zV1qnZmjQaNZ3QUjrLOtod-FbboNCPmYdqCLIAc7aos/edit), [GitLab BV (Netherlands) Resignation Acknowledgement](https://docs.google.com/document/d/1-9hCL2Xs5po4lZ19L2vrcmGxQIYRD-Emyci3F63kt0c/edit) and [GitLab/Lyra Relieving Letter for India](https://docs.google.com/document/d/1uPlL_l8N-WJXZu2ISNh--eWCY2aB9bSqt9zaj-jmh6w/edit)

     _Note: For GitLab UK team members, payroll can pay up to and including the 5th day of the following month.
 For example, if a team member's last day is February 2nd, the team member can receive their final pay for this in January's payroll._

-1. **PBP**: The PBP will also inform the team member that they will receive an invitation in the next 48 hours from CultureAmp to complete an exit survey.
-1. **PBP**: PBP will forward the resignation email to the People Experience team at `people-exp@gitlab.com`, the People Operations Specialist team email inbox `peopleops@gitlab.com`, as well as to the payroll lead.
-The PBP will indicate the last day, reason for resignation, and rehire eligibility in the email.
-_Note: If the team member has a contract with a co-employer, the payroll lead will forward the email to the contact at the co-employer._
-1. **Specialist**: The People Specialist will save a pdf of the resignation email to the team member's BambooHR profile in their `Contracts & Changes` folder.
-1. **Specialist**: The Specialist will add the offboarding to the [People Exp/Ops Tracker](https://docs.google.com/spreadsheets/d/1Z45eOZ2rCRIKgGae3eOKQ8lhIbAPikSs5gLz3V8Kh9U/edit?ts=5e18b512#gid=488708224) in the `Specialist Offboardings` tab and add their name as a DRI, or ping the other Specialists to be certain that there is a fair balance and rotation of who is the DRI.
 1. **PBP**:The PBP will complete the [Offboarding Form](https://forms.gle/HzUAVCgTJ4v5HSSA9), which includes all information needed to process the termination for the team member.
 Once submitted, a summary of the response will be posted to the `#offboardings` Slack channel so all stakeholders can acknowledge the offboarding.
     - **Important** When submitting the form please ensure to use PST format, even applicable to team members located in EMEA and APAC regions.
 See the below as a guide or alternatively [this conversion chart](https://24timezones.com/difference/amsterdam/pacific): For Example, If a team member is located in Japan their offboarding issue will be created at 07:00 PM PT on their last day of employment.
         - APAC: 07:00 PM PT
         - EMEA: 03:00 AM PT
         - AMER: 12:00 PM PT
+1. **PBP**: The PBP will also inform the team member that they will receive an invitation in the next 48 hours (After Offfboarding form has been submitted) from CultureAmp to complete an exit survey.
+1. **PBP**: PBP will forward the resignation email to the People Experience team at `people-exp@gitlab.com`, the People Operations Specialist team email inbox `peopleops@gitlab.com`, as well as to the payroll lead.
+The PBP will indicate the last day, reason for resignation, and rehire eligibility in the email.
+_Note: If the team member has a contract with a co-employer, the payroll lead will forward the email to the contact at the co-employer._
+1. **Experience**: The People Experience will save a pdf of the resignation email to the team member's BambooHR profile in their `Contracts & Changes` folder.
+1. **Specialist**: The Specialist will add the offboarding to the [People Exp/Ops Tracker](https://docs.google.com/spreadsheets/d/1Z45eOZ2rCRIKgGae3eOKQ8lhIbAPikSs5gLz3V8Kh9U/edit?ts=5e18b512#gid=488708224) in the `Specialist Offboardings` tab and add their name as a DRI, or ping the other Specialists to be certain that there is a fair balance and rotation of who is the DRI.

 1. **Experience**: The People Experience Team will determine who will create the offboarding issue according to the [offboarding guidelines](/handbook/people-group/offboarding/offboarding_guidelines/), and confirm this in the [People Exp/Ops Tracker](https://docs.google.com/spreadsheets/d/1Z45eOZ2rCRIKgGae3eOKQ8lhIbAPikSs5gLz3V8Kh9U/edit?ts=5e18b512#gid=0).

     * _Note: For resignations from Director-level and above, or for departures that have significant context pre-dating the exit interview that can help make the discussion more effective, the [People Business Partner](https://about.gitlab.com/handbook/people-group/#people-business-partner-alignment-to-division) will send out the exit survey and conduct the exit interview._

-1. **Specialist**: The People Specialist will reach out to the team member directly to schedule an Exit Interview.
+1. **Specialist**: The People Specialist will review the team members calendar and add an exit interview event to their calendar.
+The invite will include a message about how this interview is optional.
 A brief training on how to start and conduct exit interviews can be found [here](https://docs.google.com/presentation/d/1QCd6QLKcgCEzncJ2zdeDsnA6zlWFAmZre69Q1LKycJ0/edit?usp=sharing) (internal only)
-      * The assigned People Specialist will first send out the Offboarding Informational Email according to the appropriate template.
-Current templates include [USA](https://gitlab.com/gitlab-com/people-group/General/-/blob/master/.gitlab/email_templates/offboarding_usa.md), [Canada](https://gitlab.com/gitlab-com/people-group/General/-/blob/master/.gitlab/email_templates/offboarding_canada.md) and [all other countries](https://gitlab.com/gitlab-com/people-group/General/-/blob/master/.gitlab/email_templates/offboarding_all_countries.md).
+      * An offboarding email will be sent [automatically](https://about.gitlab.com/handbook/people-group/engineering/offboarding/#voluntary-offboarding-email) to the team member once the offboarding form has been submitted.
       * The assigned People Specialist will then send out the Exit Survey via Culture Amp (using the Exit Survey template in Culture Amp) and communicate with the departing team member to mention that they would like to schedule a non-mandatory exit interview, to occur during the team member's notice period.
       * To send the Exit Survey, log into Culture Amp and click on `Surveys` from the top menu bar.
 Select `Exit Survey` and select the `start` exit button - this will allow the People Specialist to assign the survey to the departing team member.
       * Remind the departing team member it is necessary to complete the [Exit Survey](#exit-survey) _prior_ to the Exit Interview so it can be discussed.